 The ATMEL AT28C64B (full documentation) is an 8 Kbyte EEPROM.
 During normal read operations it behaves just like a static ROM chip, but it can also be programmed simply by writing to an address location.
 There are some limitations to writing: at most 64 bytes can be written in a single operation, and after that operation the chip must be given a few milliseconds to program the bytes.
 It cannot be used as a non-volatile static RAM chip, but nearly so.
 For example, changing a single byte can simply be done using the Alter Memory command in the monitor program.
 And it uses only a single 5 Volt supply voltage.
 My local electronics shop sells the AT28C64B for less than €12.

 On the daughterboard I added the following simple circuit.
 The connectors on the left refer to the P1 bus.
 Note that the P1-board has room for eight PROMs, for a total of 4 KByte.
 The AT28C64B is twice that size, and therefore the top address line is unused and connected to ground.
+Signals marked with a bullet • are active-low; normally active-low is indicated by an overline, but that is cumbersome in sPlan.

 The first jumper allows you enable/disable the write function.
 During normal operations it is safer to disable the WE• signal.